 They also gain mobility and start acting of their own volition.
 Kittens will also be able to consume solid foods in addition to breast milk.

-Socialization Stage
+Socialisation Stage

-Cats are affectionate animals by nature, and the socializing stage is vital in enabling this personality trait.
+Cats are affectionate animals by nature, and the socialising stage is vital in enabling this personality trait.
 If a cat does not interact much with others, it will become timid or aggressive, making it difficult for them to adjust to a new home.

 Exposure to other animals and people in a safe environment helps kittens adapt to new surroundings faster.
 They learn to interact and become at ease in social situations.
 This makes the kitten more friendly and trusting.